bahtiyartan/troia/docs/35StringManipulations.rst

 Some Facts About Strings
 ------------------------

-In TROIA, single quote character (') is used to limit hardcode strings.

-There is not hard-coded maximum length (character-limit) of string typed variables and hardcode strings, so if you have trouble about maximum character length, possibly its about your length of your database table, table column or editor length etc.
+In TROIA, STRING type is used for both string and char type compared to other programming languages such as java etc. There is not hard-coded maximum length (character-limit) of string typed variables and hardcode strings, so if you have trouble about maximum character length, possibly its about your length of your database table, table column or editor length etc.

 String variables are able to store all kind of characters and digits.

 As mentioned previous sections, undefined variables are returns their name.
-Because of t so it seems they are STRING symbols but undefined variable's are not
+It seems they are STRING variables but undefined variable's are not string, they are just undefined symbols that stores their name.

+Single quote character (') is used to limit hardcode strings in TROIA code.

 Special Characters & Escaping